Vanguard vs Public in 2026

 Recommendations

-Mutual Fund Trading: Vanguard has more products, but Schwab provides better fund research tools.
-Your choice.
+Mutual Fund Trading: Vanguard has more funds, but Schwab has better fund tools.
+Take your pick.

-Small Accounts: Choose Vanguard for advisory services.
-Any of the three for a basic self-directed account (except for Vanguard’s business IRAs).
+Small Accounts: Vanguard for advisory accounts.
+Any broker of the three for self-directed trading (except Vanguard for self-directed business IRAs).

 Stock and ETF Trading: Schwab.

-Beginners: A managed account at Vanguard or Schwab (one with a human advisor) is ideal.
+Beginners: A managed account at Vanguard or Schwab, ideally with a human advisor.

 Verdict